 Some things that a person might do with one person but not necessarily another

 Touching – touch an arm, back or hand

 Chemistry isn’t always about romance or the potential for it, however, it is what people think of when the subject comes up.
 It is a big factor in story telling.
 So I will focus on that as well.
 Building romantic chemistry is a very serious business.
 A lot has to happen.
 Physical cues, verbal suggestions, behaviors, actions, and reactions.
 It’s an elixir of buildup.
 If I’m writing a sudden ‘romantic’ chemistry the scene will be intense and hold a lot of action tags and cues.
 If I can build it up over time I like to sneak in little tidbits.
 Like touching of hands, blushing and things like seeking out their company over others and maybe doing small favors that have great meaning.
 Subtle and flirty.

 Since chemistry is an internal thing, for me it is tricky.
 I don’t use internal or first person POV.
 So I use a lot of action and description to show the chemistry instead of telling the reader it’s there.
 I find this is the best way to suck the reader into the romance and build the hope that the couple will get together.

-Chemistry between friends should in my opinion be about making each other happy or comfortable.
+The chemistry between friends should, in my opinion, be about making each other happy or comfortable.
 Set them at ease and or rev them up for stress releasing fun.
 An awkward show of friendship in the form of stiff interaction or conversation would be unbelievable to the reader.
 Real friends chill, tease and care.

 Scott decided to go fishing for the right conversation topic.
 “Amber was weird today.”